Allocation of the residual global CO2 budget between countries

 - There cannot be any confidence that developing countries will adhere to an agreement that does not treat them fairly.

-ConclusionThe only justifiable principle for allocation of the residual carbon budget is that the developed countries take no more than their fair per-capita share.
+ConclusionThe only justifiable principle for allocation of the residual CO2 budget is that the developed countries take no more than their fair per-capita share.

-Who is advocating a fair allocation of the residual carbon budget?
+Who is advocating a fair (per capita) allocation of the residual carbon budget?

 - The Fridays for Future group of youth climate activists - see document 61

-Who is advocating that developed countries take much more than a fair allocation of the residual carbon budget?
+Who is advocating that developed countries take much more than a per capita allocation of the residual CO2 budget?